-The shopping shuttle leaves the main lot at 11:50 AM, 12:50 PM, 3:50 PM, and 4:50 PM.
+The shopping shuttle leaves the main lot at 11:50~AM, 12:50~PM, 3:50~PM, and 4:50~PM.
 The shuttle runs Monday through Saturday.
-The last pickup in Malibu for return to campus is at 5:24 PM at the Bank of America.
+The last pickup in Malibu for return to campus is at 5:23~PM at the Ralph's grocery store.
 Note: The shopping shuttle runs only Monday through Friday during the first and second summer semester blocks.